mrbartix/btotp/README.md

 # btotp
 An authenticator program written in python.\
 Future plans:\
-[x] installation script
 ## How it works
-btotp takes your TOTP secret base32 strings and encodes them, if you dont know the password (btotp doesn't save your password anywhere) you won't get your codes.
+btotp takes your TOTP secret base32 strings and encodes them, if you don't know the password (btotp doesn't save your password anywhere) you won't get your codes.
 # Read before using
 If you want to configure this app, touch **ONLY** the `BasicInformation` section in `config.toml`.\ Do not mess with `presets.toml`, or other sections of `config.toml`. **Do not delete any files and do not change the code**